Die Seele: Reception

 Today Joseph Geyser is rather unknown, but that Joseph Geyser's work was relevant and valued at the time can be seen in the commemorative publication "Philosophia Perennis.
 Abhandlungen zu ihrer Vergangenheit und Gegenwart" by Fritz-Joachim von Rintelen in honour of the sixtieth birthday anniversary of Geyser.
 In more than 1000 pages this commemorative publication combines articles of various contemporary scholars at the time such as Étienne Gilson, Jacques Maritain, Reginald Garrigou-Lagrange, Martin Grabmann, Joseph Maréchal, Peter Wust, Antonin Sertillanges, Richard Hönigswald and Dietrich von Hildebrand.
 Max Ettlinger's (1877–1929) article deals with Joseph Geyser as a Psychologist.
-Ettlinger points out that Geyser's philosophy and psychology developed through intense exchange within the circle of students at the University of Munich under the "inspiring teacher" Theodor Lipps.
+Ettlinger points out that Geyser's philosophy and psychology developed through intense exchange within the circle of students at the Ludwig-Maximilians-Universität München under the "inspiring teacher" Theodor Lipps.
 Lipps is described as developing from earlier positions such as Psychologism to metaphysics of mind whereby the latter was congenial to Geyser view.

 Valued by the German philosopher Nicolai Hartmann, who was also a supporter of the philosophia perennis and critical realism, Geyser is described as having a "consistently thought-out and complete worldview" which was developed within his Christian belief.

 Geyser further called attention through his discussion of the causality principle.
 In his Das Prinzip vom zureichenden Grunde (English: The principle of sufficient reason; Ratisbon, 1929) and in Das Gesetz der Ursache (English: The law of cause; Freiburg, 1933) he develops the idea that we can only discover the meaning of causality through experience.
 He questions whether his principle of causation is a priori.
 This question is highly "significant for any further epistemological and metaphysical construction that is in accord with experience".